Frequently Asked Questions

 Reasons Institute is not a degree-granting institution.
 However, we do offer a series of Certificates in Science Apologetics upon completion of a sequence of courses.

 Also, through our partnership with Hope International University, students can earn graduate credit that is transferable to most universities, both Christian and secular.
 Students should check with their college registrar office in order to verify eligibility requirements.

 Students wishing to pursue a formal degree in science apologetics might want to consider the Master of Arts in Science and Religion program available through Biola University.
 Some of RTB’s scholars are adjunct faculty in the program.
 Additionally, some courses offered through Reasons Institute can be transferred to Biola, giving students a jump-start on their degree program.

 Reasons Institute courses taken for audit cannot be given academic credit at a later date.

 Is taking an online course right for me?

 The following questions will help you determine if taking an online course is right for you.

 Do I have proficient computer skills?

 - I own a computer and am comfortable navigating it and browsing the web using Firefox.

 - I know how to create .doc or .docx files using word processing software.

-- I know how to download and save .mp3 and .pdf files onto my computer.
+- I know how to download, save and open .mp3 and .pdf files on my computer.

-- I know how to download and install software onto my computer, such as Adobe Flash Player and Mozilla Firefox.
+- I know how to download and install basic software onto my computer, such as Adobe Flash Player and Mozilla Firefox.

 - I am comfortable communicating with others using email and online message boards.

 If you answered “yes” to these statements, then please move forward with enrollment.

-If you answered “no” to most or all of these statements, you may want to consider taking a basic computer course prior to enrolling.
-Acquiring computer skills will enhance your online learning experience with Reasons Institute.
+If you answered “no” to most or all of these statements, you may want to consider enrolling in one of our on-demand courses.

 Is my learning style a good match for online classes?

 - I understand that the main form of communication with my instructor will be through the learning platform (Moodle), online message boards and email.